chhzh123/bril-dev/Lesson12/README.md

 }
 ```

 The result is shown below.
-We can see that the two programs indeed generate the same result, and our traced program has less instructions than the original one.
+We can see that the two programs indeed generate the same result, and our traced program has fewer instructions than the original one.
 ```bash
 > python3 bvm.py -f test/demo.json 42
 42